The 5 Best Corner Shower Caddy – Our Top Selections [Updated 2020]

 My bathroom mirror was no longer too cluttered to take a post-worthy selfie in it, and the hubby was happy our surroundings were tidy.
 That’s my story.
 What’s yours?
 Maybe it’s not as extreme as mine.
 Perhaps you’re simply in the market for the best corner shower caddy that money can buy.
 I have enough hands-on experience for us both, so here, let me share some suggestions.

-There’s nothing super fancy or especially attractive about the Constant Tension Corner Shower Caddy by Allzone, but I like the way the stainless steel pole cascades down the middle of the trays.
+There’s nothing super fancy or especially attractive about the ALLZONE Constant Tension Corner Shower Caddy, but I like the way the stainless steel pole cascades down the middle of the trays.
 It gives it some character, a hint of edginess, a little je ne sais quoi.

 The thing about the pole is, you must have it positioned properly or else it’ll wobble all over the place, unable to withstand the weight of your belongings.
 Technically, there are four poles included.
 You’ll love the versatility, being able to lengthen or shorten your caddy accordingly.
 It’s nice to have options.